gyuumeshi/personal-website/src/content/postcopy/citrus-docs-two/theme.md

 tags: ["theming", "CSS", "citrus"]
 ---

-This approach to defining colors can be described as a **flexible theming system based on HSL (Hue, Saturation, Lightness) with the use of CSS variables**.
+This approach to defining colors cannot be described as a **flexible theming system based on HSL (Hue, Saturation, Lightness) with the use of CSS variables**.

 ## Principles of colorization
 1. **Flexibility through HSL**